 Testing is part of the Saskatchewan Health Authority's strategy to limit the spread of COVID-19 and is made available to anyone wishing to be tested.
-You do not need to travel internationally or demonstrate symptoms in order to be tested.
+You do not need to travel internationally or have symptoms to be tested.

-Any individual can obtain a referral to a community testing centre by phoning:
+Any individual can be tested.
+You can get a referral to a community testing centre by phoning:

 - HealthLine 811

 In Regina and Saskatoon, you can also get tested at a drive-thru testing site without a referral or appointment.
 See drive-thru information.

 Please call your family physician or HealthLine 811 by dialing 811 if you have questions regarding COVID-19 and your health.
 HealthLine 811 can help you with screening for COVID-19 to determine if a test is recommended for you and refer you for testing if indicated.
 Testing will be prioritized according to established criteria placing higher priority on referrals that are most urgent, including individuals who are symptomatic or health care workers.